-Saint Peter’s has had about 18 Vicars in its history
+Saint Peter’s has had more than 20 Vicars in its history

 - Saint Peter’s Church in Caversham

 - Saint Peter the Less - ministered to St Clair from 1927 to 1993